mpickpt/mana-doc/docs/source/index.rst

    srun -n <num> PATH_TO_MANA/bin/mana_restart.py [mana options]

-MANA will automatically write the hostname and port number of MANA's coordinator to a file
-``.mana.rc`` or ``.mana-slurm-[job id].rc`` and place the file in
-user's home directory.
-Old rc files will be automatically deleted when using MANA.
-Users can also manually remove these files after the job is finished.
+MANA will automatically write the hostname and port number of MANA's coordinator to a file ``.mana.rc`` or ``.mana-slurm-[job id].rc`` and place the file in user's home directory.
+The command ``mana_status`` uses this information to "talk" to the MANA/DMTCP coordinator.
+Old rc files are automatically deleted when using MANA.
+If such stale files are found, they can also be removed after the job is finished.

 When running on multiple nodes, each MPI process will automatically find the correct hostname and port number of MANA's coordinator using the rc